Project-Silicium/Silicium-ACPI/SoCs/Qualcomm/SM7125/README.md

-# SM7125 ACPI Tables
+# Snapdragon 720G ACPI Tables

+## Description

+This Folder Contains all ACPI Tables needed for Snapdragon 720G SoCs to Boot an OS.

+## Source

+Taken from [msmnilePkg](https://github.com/woa-msmnile/msmnilePkg) and Modded by [N1kroks](https://github.com/N1kroks).

+## Notes

-No ACPI Source is included for this SoC as it will break Boot on Recompile.
+No ACPI Source is provided for this SoC as it will break Boot on Recompile.